-This appendix contains information relating to the implementation of run-time libraries on various platforms and also covers topics related to the GNAT implementation on Windows and Mac OS.
+This appendix contains information relating to the implementation of run-time libraries on various platforms and also covers topics related to the GNAT implementation on specific Operating Systems.

 7.1 Run-Time Libraries

 The GNAT run-time implementation may vary with respect to both the underlying threads library and the exception-handling scheme.
 For threads support, the default run-time will bind to the thread package of the underlying operating system.